Information for patients leaving hospital

 When can I go home?

 You may be allowed to go home on the same day, or be kept in overnight, dependent on the time of your procedure and length of time needed for bed rest.
 You should not drive immediately after this procedure, therefore you should arrange for someone to take you home.
-You should resume normal activity two days after the procedure, but avoid heavy lifting for 48 to 72 hours after the procedure.
+You can resume normal activity two days after the procedure, but avoid heavy lifting for a further 24 hours.

 What are the possible risks/ complications?

-• Haematoma - if there is bleeding from the areas where the catheter was placed, you may have a patch where blood collects under the skin, called a haematoma.
-This usually clears up on its own.
+- Haematoma - if there is bleeding from the areas where the catheter was placed, you may have an area where blood collects under the skin, called a haematoma.
+This lump usually clears up on its own.

-• False aneurysm - Rarely, a pulsating lump develops in the groin at the site of the puncture.
-This is because bleeding occurred when the catheter was removed.
-The clot produced a small sac on the side of the artery via the hole made in the artery.
-This sac is called a false aneurysm, and can be treated with a small injection into the sac to block the hole to the artery.
+- False aneurysm - rarely, a pulsating lump develops in the groin at the site of the puncture.
+This is due to ongoing bleeding from the artery after the catheter is removed.
+The swelling is called a false aneurysm, and can be treated with a small injection to seal the hole in the artery.
+Occasionally it requires an operation to fix.

-• Infection - There is a risk of the puncture wound becoming infected.
+- Infection - There is a small risk of the puncture wound becoming infected.
 This can be treated with antibiotics.

-• You may notice a small bump under the skin, at the puncture site.
-This bump may last for several weeks but will eventually disappear.
-However, if you have any concerns you should see your GP.
+You may notice a small lump under the skin, at the puncture site.
+This lump may last for several weeks but will eventually disappear.
+However, if you have any concerns you should see your GP or contact the vascular specialist nurses (in hours).

 Why have you told me to stop/ cut down my smoking?

-Smoking is very bad for the health of your blood vessels; it damages the arterial lining, which allows the buildup of plaque that causes the blockage.
+Smoking is very bad for the health of your blood vessels; it damages the arterial lining, which allows the buildup of plaque that can cause blockages.

-Giving up smoking (or cutting right down) is one of the best things you can do for your health.
+Giving up smoking is one of the best things you can do for your health.

 I am struggling to give up smoking, where can I get some help?

-There are many more ways in which you can be helped to stop smoking.
-For example there are new medications and other new ways of helping you.
+There are many ways in which you can be helped to stop smoking.
 Please do not think you are on your own.
 See below for useful contact numbers – your GP practice is a good place to start.

 Contacts for help to stop smoking